longevity-consortium/SysBioM001Paper/README.md

 Correspondence to Leroy Hood (lee.hood@isbscience.org) and Noa Rappaport (noa.rappaport@isbscience.org).

 ## Overview
-> The below figure numbers correspond to the revised manuscript that is still under review.
+> The below figure numbers correspond to the revised manuscript that is still under review (2nd revision).

 ### 1. DIRAC
 This directory includes the main code for the differential rank conservation (DIRAC; Eddy, J.A. et al. PLoS Comput.
 Biol.
 2010) analyses, corresponding to: